tcollier/whirled_peas/README.md

 #### Building Blocks

-A template is created with `WhirledPeas.template`, which yields a `Composer` object for a `BoxElement` and `BoxSettings`.
+A template is created with `WhirledPeas.template`, which yields a `Composer` object for a `Box` and `BoxSettings`.
 The composer allows for attaching child elements and the settings for setting layout options.

 A `Composer` provides the following methods to add child elements, each of these takes an optional string argument that is set as the name of the element (which can be useful when debugging).

-- `add_box` - yields a `Composer` and a `BoxSettings`, which will be added to the parent's children
+- `add_box` - yields a `Composer` for a `Box` and a `BoxSettings`, which will be added to the parent's children
-- `add_grid` - yields a `Composer` and a `GridSettings`, which will be added to the parent's children
+- `add_grid` - yields a `Composer` for a `Grid` and a `GridSettings`, which will be added to the parent's children
 - `add_text` - yields `nil` and a `TextSettings`, which will be added to the parent's children

 E.g.